seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **All**
 *\[Kneeling]*
 No man shed tears for noble Mutius;
-He lives in fame that died in virtue’s cause.
+He lives in fame that died in virtue's cause.

 **MARCUS ANDRONICUS**
 My lord, to step out of these dreary dumps,